Samir-Sell/arcgis-react-template/readme.md

 # arcgis-react-template

 An ArcGIS React template for quickly configuring a productive development environment.
 Includes all the tools necessary for building Esri flavoured web applications.
+Also includes the necessary imports and configuration for Calcite Design System, ArcGIS JavaScript SDK and TailwindCSS.

 | Tool                                  | Version  | Description                                |
 |------------------------------------------|----------|--------------------------------------------|